 Are you new to the gym, a competitive athlete, bodybuilder, CrossFitter, endurance enthusiast or weekend warrior?

-If you fall into any of those categories, there’s a good chance you’ve supplemented with, or have considered using a branched-chain amino acid supplement (BCAA) to improve your performance or promote faster recovery.
+If you fall into any of those categories, there’s a good chance you’ve supplemented with, or have considered using a branched-chain amino acid supplement (BCAA) - or post-workout - to improve your performance or promote faster recovery.

 Best Time To Take BCAAs

 The ideal time to take branched-chain amino acids is during workouts by adding 5-10 grams to your shake regimen, both pre-workout or post-workout, to fuel your body and repair your muscles.

 When a high quality, high protein supplement isn’t on the menu, the amino acid benefits of BCAAs can help amplify the benefits of aminos to your muscles.
 Thus, the effect of BCAA powder supplements can mean greater muscle growth.